havlli/svelte5-skeleton-template/README.md

 Ensure you have [Node.js](https://nodejs.org/) installed.

 ### Installation
-Clone this repository and install dependencies:
+Either use this repository as template or clone this repository and install dependencies:

 ```sh
 git clone https://github.com/havlli/svelte5-skeleton-template.git